webxos/macroslow/STARLINK/page_7.markdown

 - **Integration with Dunes Ecosystem**: Works with Sakina for secure authentication and Arachnid for optimized routing, ensuring seamless data flow across layers.

 **Use Case Example**
-In a Martian rover swarm, Torgo generates a mesh topology that adapts to dust storms, maintaining connectivity among 50 rovers across 10km².
+In a Martian rover swarm, Tor/go generates a mesh topology that adapts to dust storms, maintaining connectivity among 50 rovers across 10km².
 When Starlink connectivity drops, Torgo reconfigures paths to prioritize critical telemetry, buffering data locally until the satellite link resumes, all secured by Sakina’s OAuth tokens.

 ### Setup and Configuration

 **Objective**
-Deploy Ininifty Torgo on a Dunes gateway to create adaptive Bluetooth mesh topologies, ensuring resilient communication for emergency networks.
+Deploy Ininifty Tor/go on a Dunes gateway to create adaptive Bluetooth mesh topologies, ensuring resilient communication for emergency networks.

 **Prerequisites**
 - Dunes SDK installed: `pip install dunes-sdk --upgrade`.